danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 This argument for programming or coding as a necessary skill for contemporary life seems indisputable, and there are plenty of examples of initiatives related to computational literacy and thinking, from online tutorials to websites such as Codecademy.org and Code.org.
 As introduced at the beginning of this chapter, Vee's *Coding Literacy*  also explores these connections, arguing how the concept of literacy underscores the importance, flexibility, and power of writing for and with computers.[^Vee3] An important aspect of this is that, not only does this help us to better understand the social, technical and cultural dynamics of programming, but it also expands our very notion of literacy and its connection to a politics of exclusion (as with other non-standard literacies).
 Furthermore, and given that programming, like other forms of writing, performs actions, it presents itself as a way to reconceive politics too: not simply writing or speaking, arguing, or protesting in public, but also demonstrating the ability to modify the technical processes through which the action is performed, in recognition of the ways in which power and control are now structured at the level of infrastructure.[^Kelty]

 Your first program is a means to engage with these ideas, to run some code.
-As this is not meant to be, nor can be, simply a technical exercise, we ask you to make the critical and practical aspects explicit in producing a README and a RUNME.
+As this is not meant to be, nor can be, simply a technical exercise, we ask you to make the critical and practical aspects explicit in producing a ReadMe and a RunMe.
 This book serves as a guide for this initial task as well as subsequent ones: to run some code and "think with it."

 <div class="section exercise" markdown="true">
-## MiniX: RUNME and README
+## MiniX: RunMe and ReadMe

-Make a RUNME and a README.
+Make a RunMe and a ReadMe.

 **Objective:**

-- To learn the basic setup, including writing code with a code editor, running code with a web browser, independent study of code syntax, creating a readme file, etc.
+- To learn the basic setup, including writing code with a code editor, running code with a web browser, independent study of code syntax, creating a ReadMe file, etc.
 - To start thinking with programming conceptually.

 **For additional inspiration:**